bitcoincashorg/spec/reenable-op-codes.md

 1. Non-integer quotients are rounded towards zero
 2. The equation `(a/b)*b + a%b == a` is satisfied by the results
 3. From the above equation it follows that: `a%b == a - (a/b)*b`
-4. In practice if `a` is negative for the modulo operator the result will be negative or zero or negative zero.
+4. In practice if `a` is negative for the modulo operator the result will be negative or zero.